Home » Symptoms » Cat Symptoms A-Z » Discharge of Foul-Smelling Pus

 Basics and possible causes

 Pus is a product of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. that occurs when white blood cells flow into the affected area to fight against invading bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. that forms when white blood cells flow into the affected area to fight invading bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease..
 These white blood cells, along with dead tissue and bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease., form the pus.
-The unpleasant odor is caused by the decomposed proteins and bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+The unpleasant odor is caused by decomposed proteins and bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease..

 A common cause of pus formation in cats is bite wounds.
 Cats have sharp teeth that can cause small but deep wounds.
 These wounds close quickly over the surface, creating an anaerobicAnaerobic describes life forms or processes that occur in the absence of oxygen.
 In veterinary medicine, this often refers to anaerobic bacteria that thrive in low-oxygen environments and can cause infections. environment that promotes the growth of certain bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease..

-Gum diseases or infections of the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+Gum disease or infections of the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
 In veterinary medicine, many treatments are administered orally. cavity can also lead to pus formation.
 These are often caused by tartar (calculus) and bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. that attack and inflame the gums.

 Typical accompanying symptoms